Linear orders: when embeddability and epimorphism agree: Looking for uncountable strongly surjective orders

 \subsection{Some directions for further research}

-In this paper we have given a fairly complete treatment of countable strongly surjective linear orders.
-On the other hand, the uncountable ones open various lines for further research.
-We discuss briefly here some of them.
+In this paper, we have given a fairly complete treatment of countable strongly surjective linear orders.
+On the other hand, various problems regarding uncountable strongly surjective linear orders have been left open.
+We discuss briefly here some lines for further research in this direction.